 Nick Malcolm is an original, heart-felt improviser. his rich, warm sound and sense of improvisational daring inform each and every musical situation and he plays with a total commitment to the music in the moment, whatever the stylistic context.

-Nick also co-leads the improvising trio 'Alphabets' with cellist Hannah Marshall and vocalist Lauren Kinsella.
-They will be releasing their debut album in 2015.
-He is a member of vocalist Emily Wright’s ‘Moonlight Saving Time’ as well as UK folk musician Eliza Carthy's 'Wayward Daughter' band.
-He has worked with musicians as diverse as Roger Turner, Gail Brand, Dominic Lash, Laura Jurd, Get The Blessing's Jake McMurchie, Guillaume Viltard, Shabaka Hutchings, Josienne Clarke and Jim Moray.
+As a sideman he is a founder member of Eliza Carthy's 'Wayward Daughter' as well as of vocalist Emily Wright’s ‘Moonlight Saving Time’.
+He is a member of Rebecca Nash's Atlas, The Greg Cordez Quintet and George Cooper's Jazz Defenders.
+He has worked with musicians as diverse as Roger Turner, Gail Brand, Dominic Lash, Laura Jurd, Get The Blessing's Jake McMurchie, Guillaume Viltard, Shabaka Hutchings, Josienne Clarke, Jim Moray and UK soul artist Pete Josef .
 In November 2013 he was chosen to take part in Take Five Edition IX, a professional development scheme for emerging creative jazz musicians run by Serious.

 He has studied with Ambrose Akinmusire, Chris Batchelor, Dave Wickins and Ralph Alessi and teaches jazz trumpet at Wells Cathedral School.